Fiber (dietary fiber) – one of the main components of plant products. Although it is not digested by the body, it plays an important role in health.

 Soluble fiber, entering the digestive tract, interacts with water and forms a gel that is used by the bacteria of the large intestine.
 Sources of soluble fiber: barley, oats and oat bran, flax seeds, carrots, plums, legumes, apples, citrus fruits, etc. Read more: Kombucha tea: what is it?
 7 benefits and properties of this tea

 Insoluble fiber is not exposed to the enzymes of gastric juice.
+Check out otc pills.
 Its main purpose is to cleanse the digestive tract from undigested food residues and other metabolic products.
 Sources of insoluble fiber: wheat bran, beans, brown rice, peel of vegetables, fruits, etc.

 There is a certain daily fiber requirement of 25-30 g / day!
 However, an increase in the amount of fiber does not lead to an increase in its usefulness, as many believe, but it entails health problems.
 Read more: Health Central: A Quick Reference Guide To Holistic Well-Being